hetmanskyi-cloud/AWS/terraform/environments/dev/README.md

 ```

 ### WordPress Admin Panel (`/wp-admin/`)
-Access to the admin panel is blocked by the WAF and is only permitted from an active Client VPN session.
+By default, access to the admin panel is open.
+If you enable Client VPN (`enable_client_vpn = true`), access will be automatically restricted by the WAF and will only be permitted from an active Client VPN session.

 ### Client VPN Connection
+If you enable Client VPN:
 1.  **Get the `.ovpn` configuration file:**
     ```bash
     terraform output -raw client_vpn_config_file > wordpress-dev.ovpn